 This is provided by:

 1. A comprehensive Careers Education Programme run by the People and Community department.
-For more information on this please contact Sarah Dustan, Lead Teacher of Careers.

 2. Provision of Careers Events to give students experience of the world of work.